nmishra459/nmishra459/README.md

 I am...
 - 📚 studying computer science and statistics at **Harvard College** (Class of 2024).
-- 💻 looking forward to joining Amazon as an software engineering intern!
+- 💻 looking forward to joining Amazon as an software engineering intern in the Fall!
 - 🎉 cooking and reading in my spare time!

 If you want to learn more about my projects and research, visit my [website](https://nmishra459.github.io/)!